 Title: Defining Molecular Events for Targeted Therapy in Glioblastoma Using Digital Image Analysis

-Principal Investigators: Metin Gurcan, PhD, Jose Otero, MD, PhD, Brad Elder, MD, Vinay Puduvalli, MD, Jessica Winter, PhD
+Principal Investigators: Metin Gurcan, PhD; Jose Otero, MD, PhD; Brad Elder, MD; Vinay Puduvalli, MD; and Jessica Winter, PhD

 Glioblastomas are the most common and deadly of primary brain tumors.
 Despite aggressive treatment, glioblastoma patients live an average of 15 months.
 In this project, OSUCCC-James researchers are developing advanced image analysis techniques to help guide critical decisions in patient treatment before and after brain surgery.
 This technology could also guide personalized treatment options, based on the specific molecular characteristics of each patient’s tumor.
 Current imaging technologies make it difficult to distinguish between a cancer recurrence and treatment affected by chemotherapy and radiation.
 The goal of this study is to determine whether computerized image analysis combined with advanced protein analysis can significantly improve diagnostic accuracy and identify potential biomarkers that might help personalize treatment for each patient and provide insights into drug resistance.

 Awardees: Qianben Wang, PhD, and Steven Clinton, MD, PhD

 When prostate cancer returns after surgery, it often no longer responds to drug treatment.
 For this study, OSUCCC – James researchers will use Pelotonia funds to identify genes that treatment-resistant prostate tumors need to grow and that could be potential new targets for prostate cancer drugs.
 The findings could lead to new treatments for prostate tumors that currently have no effective therapy.

 Preparing for Resistance